Beating the Harmonic lower bound for online bin packing: The framework

+where we have used Property \ref{prop:redfrac} and integrality in the penultimate line and the definition of $x_\M$ in the last line.
+This immediately implies that right after an early assignment to $\M$,

-After an assignment to $\M$, there is now a number of bins with one blue medium item of type $i$. {\EHarm} will put the next arriving blue items of this type into these bins (one additional item per bin) before opening any new bins.
-All of these second blue items get marked $\M$ in line \ref{mark:1} of {\MarkItems}.
-This increases $\blueitems(\M)$ by exactly the value of $\blue_\M$ from the previous iteration of lines \ref{mark:newind1}--\ref{mark:newind4} of {\MarkItems}.
-After that, $\blueitems(\M)$ and $\reditems(\M)$ remain unchanged until we create the next assignment of items to $\M$.
-Hence, as long as there exist provisionally blue items, we have $\reditems(\M) = \lfloor \redfrac_i\allitems(\M)\rfloor$ as claimed.
-The proof now follows by induction.
+There are then $x_\M$ bins with one early blue medium item of type $i$. {\EHarm} will put the next arriving blue items of this type into these $x_\M$ bins (one additional item per bin) before opening any new bins.
+All of these late blue items are assigned to $\M$ and $\allitems(\M)$ is increased accordingly in lines \ref{mark:1}--\ref{mark:2}, so eventually $\reditems(\M) = \lfloor \redfrac_i \allitems(\M)\rfloor$.